top of page

 scorpiions under black light

-With September temperatures till hovering in the low 100s, we realized that to comfortably hike in September, we needed to head to higher elevations.
-Few places in Southern California are better place than Big Bear at 6,720 feet above sea level for cooler summer temperatures.
-Travel time from Palm Desert to Big Bear was about 2 hour (105 miles).
+With September temperatures still lingering in the low 100s, we realized that to comfortably hike in September, we needed to head to higher elevations.
+Few locations in Southern California offer better conditions than Big Bear, situated at 6,720 feet above sea level, for cooler summer temperatures.
+The travel time from Palm Desert to Big Bear was approximately 2 hours (105 miles).

 We chose one of the most popular hikes in the Big Bear Area, the 7.7 mile Gray's Peak Trail.
 It was a great day hike that packed amazing scenic views into just 1,200 feet of elevation gain.